stanford-cs324/winter2022/lectures/introduction.md

 but it is now **statistically feasible** to estimate neural language models for much larger values of $$n$$.

 Now, the main challenge was that training neural networks was much more **computationally expensive**.
-They trained a model on only 14 million words.
-But at this scale, they showed that it outperformed n-gram models trained on the same amount of data.
+They trained a model on only 14 million words and showed that it outperformed n-gram models trained on the same amount of data.
-But since n-gram models were more scalable and data was not a bottleneck, they continued to dominate for at least another decade.
+But since n-gram models were more scalable and data was not a bottleneck, n-gram models continued to dominate for at least another decade.

 Since 2003, two other key developments in neural language modeling include: